SAP/fundamental/docs/pages/layouts/index.md

 ---

 Layouts in Fundamental UI are for structuring the main parts of your application.
 Organized in three main categories
-* **Application Layouts**: can be used to construct the main skeleton of your application.
-* **Content Layout**: used to position and arrange the content inside the main element of your application.
-* **Grid Layout**: permit you to make complex layouts inside the content of your application.

 <br>